pcfworkshop/pcfworkshop/Labs/Lab 1 - PCF Quick Start.md

     ![image-20230908131802767](Lab%201%20-%20PCF%20Quick%20Start.assets/image-20230908131802767.png)

     > [!NOTE]
-    > You can change also select an environment if you create multiple ones for different environments by using
+    > You can also select an environment by using
     >  `pac org select --envrionment <URL/ID/Unique Name/Partial Name>`

 17. To ensure that you are connected to the correct environment, at the terminal type `pac org who`